massimocannas/Quantitative-Methods-for-Business/group_1/README.md

 <br>

-Project overview

-This project addresses a linear programming decision problem in an academic context.
-The goal is to model how a student selects a subset of academic activities (exams and seminars) in order to graduate, subject to constraints on credits (CFU) and time availability, while maximizing academic performance.

-The exercise is implemented entirely in R and is structured so that the instructor can fully inspect and reproduce the results.

-Structure of the repository

-The repository contains three essential files:

-data.R
-Generates a realistic dataset with uncertainty, based on simulated student outcomes.

-script.R
-Performs descriptive analysis, visualization, and solves the optimization problem using linear programming.

-README.md
-Explains the modeling choices, the data generation process, and the optimization logic.

-Description of the academic environment
-Available activities

-There are 14 academic activities in total:

-Exams (10)

-Each exam:

-provides CFU,

-has an associated grade (between 18 and 30),

-has a probability of passing,

-requires lecture hours and personal study time.

-Semester distribution

-First semester (S1):

-Exam 1: 6 CFU

-Exam 2: 6 CFU

-Exam 3: 6 CFU

-Exam 4: 9 CFU

-Second semester (S2):

-Exam 5: 6 CFU

-Exam 6: 6 CFU

-Exam 7: 9 CFU

-Exam 8: 9 CFU

-Exam 9: 9 CFU

-Exam 10: 12 CFU (high workload exam)

-Seminars (4)

-Seminars:

-do not provide grades,

-are always passed,

-provide CFU and require study time.

-Semester distribution

-S1: Seminar 1 (2 CFU), Seminar 2 (3 CFU)

-S2: Seminar 3 (2 CFU), Seminar 4 (3 CFU)

-Dataset generation (data.R)
-Uncertainty and realism

-The dataset is not deterministic.
-Instead, uncertainty is introduced by simulating outcomes for 100 students per exam.

-For each exam:

-A latent student ability is simulated.

-Students may fail (score < 18) or pass.

-From these simulations:

-the empirical probability of passing is computed,

-a grade parameter is assigned at the exam level.

-The grade is an exam characteristic, not a student outcome.

-Seminars:

-have probability of passing equal to 1,

-have no grade (set to NA).

-Expected grade

-For exams, performance under uncertainty is summarized using:

-expected_grade = probability_of_passing × grade

-This allows comparison between:

-a deterministic perspective (grade only),

-a stochastic perspective (expected grade).

-Exploratory analysis (script.R)

-Before optimization, the script includes:

-summary statistics for exams and seminars,

-distribution of passing probabilities,

-relationship between probability of passing and expected grade,

-efficiency analysis (expected grade per hour),

-semester-level comparisons.

-All plots are generated using ggplot2.

-Optimization problem
-Decision variables

-For each activity
-𝑖
-i:
+## Project overview

+This project addresses a constrained decision-making problem faced by a university student who must complete a limited number of remaining credits (CFU) in order to graduate.
+The student can choose among a set of available academic activities, consisting of exams and seminars, each characterized by different credit values, time requirements, and (for exams) uncertain outcomes.

+The goal of the project is to show how this decision problem can be formulated as a linear programming model, first under deterministic assumptions and then extended to account for uncertainty in exam outcomes.
+The focus of the project is methodological: the emphasis is on the formulation of the optimization problem rather than on the numerical value of the solution.

+The entire workflow is implemented in R and organized into three main components: a data generation script, an analysis and optimization script, and this README file, which documents the modeling choices.

+## Description of the academic activities

+The dataset includes a total of fourteen activities.
+Ten of them are exams and four are seminars.
+Exams provide either 6, 9, or 12 CFU, require both lecture hours and personal study time, and are associated with a grade that is obtained only if the exam is passed.
+Seminars provide a smaller number of credits (2 or 3 CFU), require study time, but do not contribute to grades and are always passed.

+Activities are distributed across two semesters.
+Some exams and seminars are offered in the first semester, while others are available only in the second semester.
+This semester structure is relevant because students may face different graduation deadlines.

+## Data generation and uncertainty modeling

+The dataset is generated synthetically in order to resemble realistic academic outcomes.
+For each exam, grades are simulated using a sample of one hundred students.
+These simulated grades include both sufficient and insufficient outcomes, reflecting the possibility of failing an exam.

+From these simulated outcomes, two key quantities are computed for each exam.
+First, the average grade conditional on passing is calculated.
+Second, the empirical probability of passing is obtained as the share of students who achieve a sufficient grade.
+Seminars are assigned a probability of passing equal to one by construction.

+Using these quantities, an expected grade is defined for each exam as the product of the probability of passing and the average grade.
+This expected grade is later used in the stochastic formulation of the optimization problem.
+For seminars, the expected grade is set to zero, since they do not contribute to academic performance in terms of grades.

+## Deterministic optimization model (standard form)

+The deterministic version of the problem assumes that all selected exams are passed with certainty.
+Let 𝑖
+=
+1
+,
+…
+,
+𝑁
+i=1,…,N index the available activities.
+For each activity, a binary decision variable is defined:

 𝑥
 𝑖